 ADHD and Relationships: 5 Strategies to Build Better Connections

-Living with attention-deficit/hyperactivity disorder (ADHD) affects more than just focus and activity levels—it can shake up the foundation of your closest relationships, too.
-When ADHD is in the mix, partners often find themselves in a relationship that works a little differently than what they expected.
+Living with attention-deficit/hyperactivity disorder (ADHD) affects more than just focus and activity levels.
+It can also affect the foundation of your closest relationships.
+When ADHD is in the mix, you and your partner may notice your relationship works differently than you expected.

-Maybe you’ve noticed patterns of forgotten promises, emotional highs and lows, or communication that keeps missing the mark.
-These aren’t signs of a doomed relationship or lack of love—they’re often just part of how ADHD shows up between people who care about each other.
+Maybe you've noticed patterns of forgotten promises, emotional highs and lows, or communication that keeps missing the mark.
+These patterns often reflect how ADHD shows up in relationships, not a lack of love.

-Luckily, understanding these patterns is a first step toward creating a relationship that works for everyone involved.
-With some targeted strategies and mutual understanding, couples affected by adult ADHD can build connections that aren’t just surviving, but genuinely thriving.
+Understanding these patterns is a first step toward creating a relationship that works for both of you.
+With targeted strategies and mutual understanding, many couples impacted by adult ADHD build connections that feel steadier and more supportive.

 How ADHD Affects Relationships

-ADHD affects about 4% of adults,1 but its influence on relationships often extends far beyond the person with the diagnosis.
-The core symptoms of ADHD—inattention, impulsivity, and sometimes hyperactivity—shape how people interact with their partners in both obvious and subtle ways.
+ADHD affects about 4% of adults, but its influence on relationships often extends far beyond the person with the diagnosis.1 The core symptoms of ADHD (inattention, impulsivity, and sometimes hyperactivity) shape how people interact with their partners in both obvious and subtle ways.2

 Misinterpreting ADHD Behaviors